 A Mini Greenhouse

 Do you have limited space in your yard but still dream of having your own greenhouse to protect your tender plants?
-Well, you can have a nice greenhouse too, even if it’s a mini one!
+Well, you can have a nice space saving greenhouse, too, even if it’s a mini one!

 The Greenhouse Showstopper

 Now, this is what I call the star of the show!
-This bright greenhouse will definitely give your yard a chic, modern look, and it is the perfect option if you find aesthetics as important as functionality.
+This bright backyard greenhouse will definitely give your yard a chic, modern look, and I think that it’s the perfect option if you find aesthetics as important as functionality.

-The only possible downside to keep in mind with a white-colored greenhouse is that it may require more maintenance and cleaning than a black one.
-If you live in an area that gets rough wind, sand storms, or just regular bad weather, you’ll have a lot more cleaning to do if you want to maintain that crisp white effect.
+The only possible downside to keep in mind with a white-colored backyard greenhouse is that it may require more maintenance and cleaning than a black one.
+If you live in an area that gets rough wind, sand storms, or just regular bad weather all year round, you’ll have a lot more cleaning to do if you want to maintain that crisp white effect.

 Moving Onto The Dark Side – Black Greenhouses